Bjarne Undheim

 Bjarne Undheim (12 January 1905 - 28 May 1988) was a Norwegian educator and politician for the Centre Party.

-He was born in Time.
+He was born in Time Municipality.
 He obtained a cand.real. degree from the University of Oslo in 1930 and worked as a teacher and later principal at high schools in Rogaland.

 He was elected to the Norwegian Parliament from Rogaland in 1961 and was re-elected once.

-Undheim was mayor of Time during the term 1955-1959.
+Undheim was mayor of Time Municipality during the term 1955-1959.